 Summertime Shabbat lunches = salad.

 When the weather warms up, if the food isn’t cold, then I don’t want to know.
 It’s too hot to be leaving the oven on or warming things up.
 The food needs to be served fridge-cold, or at most, room temperature.

 Along with the vegetable salads, I like to have at least one ‘carby’ salad, as DH is not only diabetic, but also can’t eat bread.
 As such, he gets a bit put out when challah is the only starch on offer.

 We often have this potato salad with herbs, or this barley salad with roasted vegetables and tahini.
 However, I decided to get creative and make something lightly spicy, creamy, sweet and savoury all in one dish.
 Yum!

 The dressing for this curried potato salad was inspired by Coronation chicken – a classic British dish created for the coronation of Queen Elizabeth II.
 It consists of cooked chicken in a curried creamy sauce.

-Coronation chicken is neither kosher nor vegetarian But it sounded like the sort of thing that could be transformed into a delicious potato salad without too much trouble.
+In its original form, Coronation chicken is neither kosher nor vegetarian!
+However, it sounded like the sort of thing that could be transformed into a delicious potato salad without too much trouble.
 You can call this Coronation potato salad if you like!

-The spicy dressing is fragrant without being fiery, and the addition of mango chutney gives it a delicious sweetness.
+The resulting spicy dressing is fragrant without being fiery, and has a delicious sweetness.
 You can increase the heat if you like, by using a hot curry powder instead of the garam masala, or just by adding a little cayenne or chilli powder to taste.

 The curried potato salad is so yummy, that as soon as I’d finished taking these photos, I ate about half of what you can see!
 I would have eaten more, but I’d already earmarked it for a future meal.
 Of course you don’t have to save it for Shabbat – it’s delicious any day of the week and also travels well in a plastic box for packed lunches, picnics and outings.